Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Main Results

-where and where $I$ is the $d \times d$ identity matrix.
+where { } and where $I$ is the $d \times d$ identity matrix.
 The term $a_N$ and the functions $\chi_{N}$ and $\phi_{N}$ were defined after the statement of Assumption (A3).
 Note that in the definition of the truncated process the term $\beta_{k+1} ^N$ is omitted.
 This is done because this term is asymptotically negligible, as stated in the following lemma. \begin{lemma} It holds that:

-\end{lemma} For a proof of the lemma see Subsection \ref{sec:BETA} of the supplementary material.
-Before we will come in the next subsection to the statement of our main result we will compare the truncated and the untruncated Robbins-Monro algorithm in the following proposition. \begin{proposition} For $C>0$ large enough it holds that:
+\end{lemma} For a proof of the lemma see Subsection \ref{sec:BETA}.
+Before we will come in the next subsection to the statement of our main result we will compare the truncated and the untruncated Robbins-Monro algorithm in the following proposition. { \begin{proposition} For $C>0$ large enough it holds for $\frac{1}{2} < \beta < \frac{2}{3}$ and for $\beta=1$ that: